 Learn two languages at once?

 Think about this for a moment.
-Have you ever attempted to learn two things at once?
+Have you ever attempted to acquire knowledge about different subjects at the same time?
 For example, learning the piano and how to draw.
-It's very easy to do.
+It’s very easy to do.
 As long as you clearly separate the two time wise, you can learn both things.
 In school, you learn several things at once so why not languages?
 Is learning two languages simultaneously really that hard or confusing to do?

-You might say, "well languages are too similar."
-This is true, but ask people who do in fact speak two or several other languages and they'll tell you how easy it is for them to separate the languages in their head.
+You might say, “well languages are too similar.”
+This is true, but ask people who do in fact speak two or several other languages and they’ll tell you how easy it is for them to separate the different lingos in their head.